| S | M | T | W | T | F | S |

 We’ve been thinking about baby gates lately.
 Yes, Zippy is still in utero, and likely won’t be mobile until 2013 in all likelihood, but there’s someone else in our household who needs to be corralled.

 Both Domingo and I have close family members with cat allergies.
 I want to keep baby’s things relatively free of dander, just in case.
-Lily came first, and I’m a firm believer that every effort should be made to accommodate both baby and pets.
+Lily came first, and I’m a firm believer that every reasonable effort should be made to accommodate both baby and pets.
 My goal is not to forbid the cat from going into certain rooms (after all, nothing is more appealing to a cat than a place she isn’t allowed to go!) but limit her access.
 She can investigate, but no sleeping on the baby blankets.
 Luckily, the allergies in our families are mild so if we keep our house clean, and the cat fur down to a minimum, I’m not anticipating a problem.
 Lily has been showing less signs of stress, which should also help.

 We wanted a pressure gate, rather than a hardware installed gate that would have be much more permanent.
 Pressure gates are held in place by applying pressure to both side walls.
 With the latch up, the gate is slightly smaller than the doorway opening.
 When the latch is pushed down and locked into place, the gate expands slightly to be bigger than the opening.
 Since the doorway is immutable, the gate can’t extend, creating pressure.
 Pressure gates can be removed and put up as many times as you want.